Sept. 24 Zoom Recording Now Available

-Mapping Segregation in Washington DC [http://www.mappingsegregationdc.org] is a digital public history project that reveals the systematic way in which residential segregation was established and enforced in the nation’s capital during the first half of the 20th century.
+The website can be found here at Mapping Segregation in Washington DC.
+It will explain how the digital public history project allows one to truly envision the systemic way in which residential segregation was established and enforced in Washington, DC, in the first half of the 20th Century.

 At the core of Mapping Segregation is ongoing lot-by-lot research of DC real estate records and documentation of properties formerly subject to racially restrictive covenants.
 These covenants, which barred conveyance to African Americans, were written into property deeds by developers and, starting in the 1920s, also written by white citizens associations and filed with the city.
 Treated as contracts, they were perfectly legal and were enforced by the courts.
 Prior to the project’s launch, no one knew the extent to which racial covenants affected DC, and most white people, along with almost all younger people, were unaware of restrictive covenants at all.